infrahq/terraform-provider-infra/docs/resources/identity_provider.md

 page_title: "infra_identity_provider Resource - terraform-provider-infra"
 subcategory: ""
 description: |-
-  Provides an Infra identity provider.
-This resource can be used to create and manage identity providers.
+  The infra identity provider resource can be used to create and manage identity providers.
 ---

 # infra_identity_provider

-Provides an Infra identity provider.
-This resource can be used to create and manage identity providers.
+The infra identity provider resource can be used to create and manage identity providers.

 ## Example Usage